rcl-identity/docs/index.md

 # User Claims

-The AAD B2C Identity Provider will send the ``User Claims`` identified previously in the [JWT](https://www.rfc-editor.org/rfc/rfc7519) tokens when a user signs in to a website.
-Using these claims, the relying parties to which the person signs in will have access the *Personally Identifiable Information* (PII).
+The AAD B2C Identity Provider will send the ``User Claims`` in the [JWT](https://www.rfc-editor.org/rfc/rfc7519) tokens when a user signs in to a website.
+Using these claims, the relying parties to which the person signs in will have access to the *Personally Identifiable Information* (PII).
 The relying party will use the PII to make decisions about the user (eg. whether to grant a service).

 # Standards Compliance